+in this blog post, I’ll share how To Check Apple Server Status (Apple Services, Stores, iCloud) Page & Service Outage In Any Country.
 Apple services have now grown up to a bigger scale.
 The most commonly used Apple Services by its users are iCloud, Siri, Find My, App Store, Apple Music, Apple Pay, iMessage, FaceTime, Apple TV, iTunes, Game Center, iCloud, iMessage, Screen Time, Maps, Apple Online store, etc. So how do you know if one of these services is down and facing an Outage, particularly in your country?
-To overcome this and keep things clear, Apple has designed a page called Apple System Status Page, which lets you give a complete overview of which services are down and working.
-Some outages are for few minutes, while others last for hours, depending on the problem; though, the Apple team will always try to fix the issue as soon as possible.
+To overcome this and keep things clear, Apple has designed a page called the Apple Server Status Page, which gives you a complete overview of which services are down and working.
+Some outages last a few minutes, while others last for hours, depending on the problem; however, the Apple team will always try to fix the issue as soon as possible.

 Instead of wasting time asking your friends or searching for solutions on the web, it’s better to spend a minute looking at the System Status page.

-Quick Way to Check Apple System Status Page and Service Outage in any Country
+Quick Way to Check Apple Server Status Page and Service Outage (Apple system status history) in any Country

-The most common error you will see on an Apple device during the service outage is “Cannot connect”, or the app is Freeze, or won’t respond; these are the signs of Service Outage.
+The most common error you will see on an Apple device during a service outage is “Cannot connect”, the app is frozen, or Won’t respond; these are the signs of a Service Outage.

-Furthermore, not all the country faces the Outage, so we are adding the System Status Page links country-wise to make it easy.
+Furthermore, not all countries face the Outage, so we are adding the System Status Page links country-wise to make it easy.

-Another question that might strike your mind is, do Apple send notifications about Service Outage?
+Another question that might strike your mind is, does Apple send notifications about Service outages?
 Unfortunately, NO. Apple doesn’t send an alert message to your device about the same.
-However, they constantly update if there’s any scheduled maintenance in upcoming days on the System Status page.
+However, on the System Status page, they constantly update if there’s any scheduled maintenance in upcoming days.
 That’s the only way to know about the System Status before the day.